 Credit by Examination

 Credit by examination allows students to gain credit for a BC course without being enrolled in the specific course.
 The student demonstrates, via an instructor-designed examination, achievement of course outcomes.
-Examinations are limited and may not be available for every discipline
+Examinations are limited and may not be available for every discipline.
+To begin the process, please download the credit by examination form.

 Credit for Professional Certification or Training